JaylaL008/WHSTechNotes/journal.md

 # September 8, 2025
 When I get older, I want to be an entreprenuer and create a baking business.
 Computer science could help keep track of the ingredients like when we run out.
 I could use it to create a program to track the inventory to predict when the supplies run low.
 In my life, I used computer science to create a program and website with the help of my mom so that people could order cookies.
 It was hard but extremely helpful.

+# September 9, 2025
+Complete journal 8

+# September 15, 2025
+My idea for an AI project would be an app that uses Ai to help students study like ChatGBT or IXL.
+The project would be able to function properly because it would use Ai correctly to support students or workers and their education.
+It can help students with their homework or classwork.
+It can help WOrkers wih ideas for a business project.
+I believe this idea would be helpful because it gives people chances to learn more at their own pace.
+Building confidence in their work and gaining more help for difficult subjects.

+# September 22, 2025
+In my opinion, I think its great that IKEA created a job in roblox that pays you.
+Kids love to play games like Roblox, and some (including me) struggle to find jobs in real life.
+Creating a job in Roblox where the child can have fun and get paid at the same time would be easy money for them.
+One con to it would be that they probably wont have enough time to go outside.
+Even though I support the idea, I believe its better to have a job that has you walk around and move things physically so that youre working more muscles than your fingers.